Ballerina Feet Damage

 What are the long-term effects of continuous ballet training on the feet?

-Continuous ballet training can significantly alter foot shape and heel bone, increase pronounced arches, and may result in chronic foot issues.
+Continuous ballet training can significantly alter foot shape and the shape of the heel bone, and may result in pronounced arches and chronic foot issues.
 It’s crucial to monitor foot health and address any discomfort promptly.

 When should I seek professional help for foot injuries?